What Can I Do with a BA in Child Psychology?

 Bachelor of Arts (BA) in Child Psychology: Overview

 Bachelor's degree programs in child psychology develop skills that can be applied toward jobs that focus on children and adolescents within the health or human services sectors.
 These skills are largely related to communicating effectively with children, with the goal of counseling them through the developmental stages of life.
-Typical BA programs offer child psychology as a major or as a concentration within a more general psychology major, though some schools do offer a major directly in child psychology.
+Typical BA programs offer child psychology as a concentration within a more general psychology major, though some schools do offer a major directly in child psychology.
 In addition to coursework, programs may include practical training through fieldwork, internships and/or research.

 Courses you may take in a BA in Child Psychology program include: